GriffithUniLibrary/redcap-intro/docs/07-advanced/02-panel-integration.md

 `https://www151.griffith.edu.au/redcap/surveys/?s=FWXWYEYMLCKXFDJL&psid=1234`

 You can see here that there are two parameters: `s`, which tells REDCap which survey to load, and `psid`, which is the survey participant ID.
 They are separated by an ampersand (`&`) character.
 The `psid` is the parameter we want to capture in our survey instrument.
-It can have any value, provided it doesn't contain any spaces or special characters.
+Note that it can have any value, provided it doesn't contain any spaces or special characters.

 ### Create a field with the same name as the parameter